RCordova2021/STA3100-FINAL/README.md

  The data will be displayed to the right of the inputs.
 To generate the data for a different car or metric, simply repreat the steps above.

- The tab labeled "Smiles per Gallon" contains a chart that compares the MPG of the car to it Horsepower.
+ The tab labeled "Smiles per Gallon" contains a histogram that compares the MPG of the car to it Horsepower.

 <ul>
 <li>Select the car you would like to display information on </li>